The Moses Anointing

 It is true that God is all powerful and used signs and wonders when delivering His people from Egypt during the time of Moses (Jeremiah 22:31) and Jesus definitely performed miracles, signs and wonders in His ministry (Acts 2:22).
 However, spirits of devils can also use miracles as a means of deception (Revelation 16:14).
 It is then important to be able to discern what is from God and what is not.
 This is found by discerning if the person or entity’s words and actions are in harmony with God’s word (Isaiah 8:20).

-If you are desiring to be anointed by God for ministry, let us look principles from the Bible:
+If you are desiring to be anointed by God for ministry, then:

 - Humble yourself before God and ask for His will in ministry (James 4:10, Luke 11:2)